MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2019-02-08-the-concept-of-gardening.markdown

 themselves.

-Examples for tasks like this include changing the laces on your shoes, organizing and throwing out old tea, unloading the dishwasher because you saw it being done, merging open boxes of pasta, buying an extra charging cable for your phone online.
+Examples for tasks like this include changing the laces on your shoes, organising and throwing out old tea, unloading the dishwasher because you saw it being done, merging open boxes of pasta, buying an extra charging cable for your phone online.
 Things that take 30 seconds or 4 minutes by themselves, that don't require that much thought, that you eventually need to do anyways, but can do mostly on autopilot.

-I derive an enourmous amount of freedom to think and plan or mull over events from this.
+I derive an enormous amount of freedom to think and plan or mull over events from this.
 This is perhaps the time I think best, and the reason I always have pre-prepped vegetables in my fridge, because prepping for cooking falls under the same category for me.
 This is the space in which I will come up with ideas